Wednesday, June 10, 2020

 Where do you see yourself in this story?[13]

 I expect that there are people who would identify most closely with Matthew.
 I am afraid I am not one of those people.
 I have been in the church since I was ten years old.
-Every moment since I have thought of myself as a Christ or at least as someone trying to be one.
+Every moment since I have thought of myself as a Christian or at least as someone trying to be one.
 Mom and Pastor Joe were instrumental in those early years.

-Therefore, I have probably never thought of myself as among the "lost."
-Of course, that means I probably have not thought too much about myself as among the "found."
-I suppose you must be lost in order to be found.
+Therefore, I have never thought of myself as among the "lost."
+Of course, that means I have not thought too much about myself as among the "found."
+I suppose you must be lost to be found.
 I cannot point to anytime in my life when I in any real sense of the word was lost from Jesus and the church.
 I have always been here.

 However, I am sure some people who read this story can identify with Matthew and the lost.
 When you sing “Amazing grace,” you really mean it when you sing, “I once was lost, but now am found, was blind but now I see.”